 A total of $1.4 million was available for both the NZ Music Month Make Good Fund and the Outward Sound Make Good Fund.
 This funding was delivered by the NZ Music Commission.

 - Applications for these funds have now closed.

 - There were 17 recipients for the Outward Sound Make Good Fund and 43 recipients for the NZ Music Month Make Good Fund.

 - A recap of the 2020 New Zealand Music Recovery Funds, including names of the 60 recipients for the two Make Good Funds is available on the NZ Music Commission website.

 Music Venue Infrastructure Fund

 This fund provided $3 million to upgrade music venues across Aotearoa to ensure safe environments for audiences, workers and artists.
-It will support music venues in main centres and the regions with a track record of original New Zealand music performances.
+It supports music venues in main centres and the regions with a track record of original New Zealand music performances.
 This fund provides grants up to $50,000 per venue.

 - Applications have now closed.

-- Three rounds of grants have been announced so far, supporting 77 venues across 26 towns and cities in Aotearoa.
+- The fund has supported 84 venues across over 26 towns and cities in Aotearoa.

 - A list of venues that received support are in the recap of the 2020 New Zealand Music Recovery Funds on the NZ Music Commission website.